Sukriti-2609/Healthcare-Clinical-Trials-Analysis/README.md

 - Working with missing values and formatting issues
 - Converting and extracting datetime features
 - Performing EDA and generating insights
+- Built a reproducible and well-structured data analysis pipeline suitable for real-world datasets

 ---